openebs-archive/openebs-docs/docs/jivaguide.md

     openebs.io/target-affinity: <application-unique-label>
   ```

-- You can specify the Target Affinity in both application and OpenEBS PVC using the following way
+- You can specify the Target Affinity in both application and OpenEBS PVC using the following way.

-  For Application Pod, it will be similar to the following
+  The following is a snippet of an application deployment YAML spec for implementing target affinity.

   ```
   apiVersion: v1